Generic Name: golimumab

 USE IN SPECIFIC POPULATIONS

-IgG antibodies are known to cross the placenta during pregnancy and have been detected in the serum of infants born to patients treated with these antibodies.
-Since Simponi Aria is an IgG antibody, infants born to women treated with Simponi Aria during their pregnancy may be at increased risk of infection for up to 6 months.
-Administration of live vaccines to infants exposed to Simponi Aria in utero is not recommended for 6 months following the mother's last Simponi Aria infusion during pregnancy [see Warnings and Precautions (5.10)].
+Golimumab crosses the placenta during pregnancy.
+Another TNF-blocking monoclonal antibody administered during pregnancy was detected for up to 6 months in the serum of infants.
+Consequently, these infants may be at increased risk of infection.
+Administration of live vaccines to infants exposed to Simponi Aria in utero is not recommended for 6 months following the mother's last Simponi Aria infusion during pregnancy [see Warnings and Precautions (5.10) and Drug Interactions (7.3)].

 Safety and effectiveness of Simponi Aria in pediatric patients less than 18 years of age have not been established.
 Malignancies, some fatal, have been reported among children, adolescents, and young adults who received treatment with other TNF-blocking agents [see Warnings and Precautions (5.2)].

-In Trial 1 in RA, the number of patients ages 65 or older was too small to make comparisons with younger Simponi Aria -treated patients.
+In Trial RA, the number of patients ages 65 or older was too small to make comparisons with younger Simponi Aria-treated patients.
 Because there is a higher incidence of infections in the geriatric population in general, caution should be used in treating geriatric patients with Simponi Aria.

 In a clinical study, 5 patients received single infusions of up to 1000 mg of Simponi Aria without serious adverse reactions or other significant reactions.